Markets and Economy

 1

-Markets, over more than 120 years, have experienced a long-term advance despite war, recession, oil shocks, political assassinations, and much more.
+For more than a century, markets have advanced over the long-term despite war, recession, oil shocks, political assassinations, and much more.

 2

-Military conflicts test investors’ resolve to stick to their investment plan, but history suggests these events haven't derailed the long-term growth of markets.
+Military conflicts tempt investors to give up on to their investment plan, but these events haven't historically stopped long-term market growth.

 Long-term focus